egh/ledger-autosync/README.rst

 of the deduplicating feature: only new transactions will be printed for insertion into your ledger files.

+ledger-autosync will also respect ledger include declaration: transactions in included files are parsed as well.

 Using the ofx protocol for automatic download
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~